M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq61"></a>
 **(61) Why are some messages shown dimmed?**

 Messages shown dimmed (grayed) are locally moved messages for which the move is not confirmed by the server yet.
 This can happen when there is no connection to the server or the account (yet).
-Messages shown dimmed (grayed) are locally moved messages for which the move is not confirmed by the server yet.
-This can happen when there is no connection to the server or the account (yet).
 These messages will be synchronized after a connection to the server and the account has been made or, if this never happens, will be deleted if they are too old to be synchronized.

 You might need to manually synchronize the folder, for example by pulling down.